 Clint serves as the Blanchet House breakfast cook.
 He awakes every morning at 4:00 a.m. to begin meal preparations.
 He puts love into his food by adding special spices and sausage to the grits.
 It’s important to Clint that his diners feel like they are getting a great breakfast.
 Because of his efforts, the number of breakfast guests has significantly increased.

 “It is rewarding working here,” he says.
 “That is why I don’t worry about getting paid or what is in it for me.
 That was my whole life.
 But now it is different.
 Now that I have found sobriety my life is getting better and better.
 It is nice to be able to give back.
 And it is rewarding to hear that those were the best grits we’ve ever had or that was a great breakfast.”

 The Blanchet House work-renewal housing program is unique in that residents are the staff operating the kitchen and running the meal service.
-In exchange for free room, meals, clothes and case management, residents spend their first 90 days working full-time preparing meals, cooking, cleaning, serving and driving.
+In exchange for a free room, meals, clothes, and case management, residents spend their first 90 days working full-time preparing meals, cooking, cleaning, serving, and driving.
 This important offers a pathway to regaining self-worth in a safe space where they can focus on building new healthier lives.

 “The best thing Blanchet House has given me is the time to work on myself.
 That is such a gift.
 I never thought this type of time in a safe place would do so much.
 It has given me time to see a therapist.
 To get my medicine right.
 It has allowed me to get involved with AA.
 These are life-changing things for me.
 I’m just really grateful to be here.
 Not only does it give me confidence, but I’ve also worked here for six months as a cook.
 I really enjoy it.
 It is a lot of fun.”